ScalarRadau

-This module implements the 5th order, Radau IIA method for a scalar ordinary differential equation (ODE), in Julia.
-The algorithm is famously effective for stiff ODEs.
-Implementation mostly follows the description in chapter IV.8 in Solving Ordinary Differential Equations II, by Ernst Hairer and Gerhard Wanner, with a couple small changes that were found to be beneficial for scalar equations.
+This module contains a lightweight implementation of the classic 5th order Radau IIA method for a scalar ordinary differential equation (ODE) in Julia.
+The algorithm is famously effective when the stability of the ODE solving method is a priority.
+It is "stiffly accurate" and A-B-L stable.
+Implementation mostly follows the description in chapter IV.8 in Solving Ordinary Differential Equations II, by Ernst Hairer and Gerhard Wanner.

 - Step size is adaptive and the initial step size is chosen automatically.

-- Approximate Jacobian evaluation is performed with a finite difference.
+- Approximate Jacobian evaluation is performed with a simple finite difference, which costs one function evaluation for each attempted step.

-- Because the equation is scalar and the method has three stages, the Jacobian is always a 3 x 3 matrix.
-Static arrays are used for efficient Newton iterations.
+- Because the equation is scalar and the 5th order Radau method has three stages, the Jacobian is always a 3 x 3 matrix.
+Static arrays are used for efficient quasi-Newton iterations.

-For a nice overview of Radau methods and their utility, check out: Stiff differential equations solved by Radau methods.
+For a nice mathematical overview of Radau methods, check out: Stiff differential equations solved by Radau methods.

 Install using Julia's package manager